ltskyle/Portfolio/README.md

 ### Portfolio Page 📂

 -   **Projects:** The Portfolio page showcases Kyle's portfolio of projects.
-Each project is accompanied by a description and relevant details.
 Visitors can explore the work Kyle has done. 🌐

-## Deployment 🚀

-The website is deployed on a Digital Ocean Ubuntu server using NGINX as the web server.
-It is built with Next.js, a popular React framework for server-rendered applications. 🌐